TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 `typo3/cms-fluid` and `typo3fluid/fluid` ViewHelpers.
 Therefore they are always available via the `f` namespace.

-Custom ViewHelpers, e.g. for a Sitepackages, can be registered the same way.
+Custom ViewHelpers, e.g. for a site package, can be registered the same way.
 Namespaces are registered within :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['fluid']['namespaces']` in the form of::